greedythib/cme241-thibaudb/README.md

 * `lecture_3.pdf` sums up the most important notions from the Utility Theory lecture and the main results of the Portfolio application problems for CARA and CRRA utility functions.
 * `RL.pdf` contains some RL theorems and properties with their proofs.

+## `./code` folder

+* processes

+This folder contains Python files for the implementation of Markov Processes, Markov Reward Processes and Markov Decision Processes.
+All these processes are modelled as Python `class`.
+Here, the objective is to define objects that will be used in Dynamic Programming and Reinforcement Learning algorithms.
+The structure of these classes is incremental where `_MP_` class is the basis for all other processes.

+* DP (Main Dynamic Programming algorithms)

+* RL (Main Reinforcement Learning Algorithm)

+* * algorithms for prediction

+** algorithms for control

+** algorithms for value approximation (prediction only)

+* `option_pricing.py` (code for pricing European and American options)

+* `run_predicitions.py` (code for running predictions with DP and RL algorithms)

+* utils

+** `sampling.py'

+Functions to generate sequence of episodes given a MDP and Policy.

+** Helper code for the algorithms above

 ## Type of data

 Discrete Markov chains are implemented as Python `class`.
 The data that feed these objects are stored as `dict`.
 Let us give some examples :